How CSP Works: Tower, Trough, Fresnel or Dish

 Thermal energy storage

-Thermal energy storage. is integral to CSP because it enables this heat-based form of solar to generate electricity at night and during cloudy periods.
-Thermal storage makes concentrating solar power the flexible and dispatchable form of solar energy.
-Liquids molten salts store the heat in currently commercial projects but new materials are being investigated.
-These includes gases like air, liquid metals and solids like ceramics.
+Thermal energy storage. is integral to CSP because it enables this heat-based form of solar to generate electricity at night and during cloudy periods, so it is a flexible and dispatchable form of solar energy.
+In current commercial projects liquid molten salts store the heat at up to 600ºC but new thermal energy storage materials are being investigated, gases like air, liquid metals and solids like ceramics such as sand or Bauxite.
 Materials that can attain higher temperatures have resulting efficiency gains leading to lower costs.
-High temperature solar heat can also replace fossil fuel heat use by industry.

 See How CSP’s thermal energy storage works.